-The MSN program is open to qualified applicants who hold a bachelor's degree in nursing from an accredited school and a current unencumbered license as a registered nurse with the privilege to practice in Tennessee.
-Post-MSN programs are open to qualified applicants who hold a MSN degree from an accredited school and a current unencumbered license as a registered nurse with the privilege to practice in Tennessee.
+The MSN program is open to qualified applicants who hold a bachelor's degree in nursing from an accredited school and the post-MSN programs are open to qualified applicants who hold an MSN degree from an accredited school.
+All MSN and post-MSN certificate students must hold a current unencumbered license as a registered nurse with the privilege to practice in Tennessee.
 All applicants must complete an online application.
-Each candidate must complete all required sections of the application, including all disciplinary actions at previous schools, and upload all required documents before the application can be processed and sent to the appropriate MSN Admissions Committee for consideration.
-The application can be accessed at https://studentapp.king.edu/Application/Simplified Application deadlines for Fall admission is March 1 and for Spring admission is November 1.